England | Scotland | Wales | Northern Ireland | Ireland

 MB ChB MRCGP DFFP Reg 1988, Birmingham.

 Trained in Birmingham, and undertook GP training in North London.
 Spent time working as a Lecturer in General Practice in London University, and also time overseas in New Zealand working in Psychiatry.
 Joined the Practice in 1999.
 Lives in St Albans.
 Married with 2 children.
 Dr Walton has an interest in Learning Disability and works one half day per week with the local Mental Health Trust working with people with severe Learning Disability.
-He is job-shares the role of Clinical Director of our Primary Care Network - HLH PCN, St Albans
+He is Clinical Director of our Primary Care Network - HLH PCN, St Albans.

 MB BS BSc MRCGP DFSRH.